timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 # Benefits of hypertables
-Hypertables help TimescaleDB achieve [high time-series performance][performance-benchmark] and offer improved time-series workflows.
+Hypertables help TimescaleDB achieve [high time-series performance][performance-benchmark] and improved time-series workflows.

 ## Faster inserts and queries
 In time-series workflows, many inserts and queries are performed on recent data.